 We have council meetings twice per month that would be an opportunity for public input regarding water operations.
-Meetings are held at the Elephant Butte Municipal Offices at 103 Water Street in Elephant Butte, NM 87935.

 Source Water Protection Tips

 Protection of drinking water is everyone's responsibility.
 You can help protect your community's drinking water source in several ways: